d-morrison/IntroStatActivities/_book/10-regression.md

 \vspace{1in}

-3. Use the provided `R` markdown file to create a scatterplot to examine the relationship between the speed at which a participant can flip a peg and the age of the participant by filling in the variable names ('speed' and 'age') for xxx and xxxx.
+3. Use the provided `R` markdown file to create a scatterplot to examine the relationship between the speed at which a participant can flip a peg and the age of the participant by filling in the variable names ('speed' and 'age') for xx and yy.
 Provide this plot.
 Based on your plot, does it appear that there is a relationship between ``age`` and ``speed``?
 Note: ``age`` should be on the x-axis.

     ```r
     hands %>% # Pipe data set into...
-    ggplot(aes(x = xxx, y = xxxx))+  #Specify variables
+    ggplot(aes(x = xx, y = yy))+  #Specify variables
       geom_point() +  #Add scatterplot of points
       labs(x = "Age (yrs)",  #Label x-axis
            y = "Speed (sec/peg)",  #Label y-axis